jasirvatham2602/QXAI-prj/README.md

 # How to Run
 1. Clone the repository with "git clone https://github.com/jasirvatham2602/QXAI-prj" on the terminal, or simply download the contents of the repository as a zip file and extract it on windows
 2. Open the QXAI-prj folder on the terminal/command prompt with "cd QXAI-prj"
 3. The data has been compressed into a zip folder for convenience.
-Simply unzip it with "unzip data.zip" on terminal or right click on the data file and unzip it on windows
+Simply unzip it with "unzip data.zip" on the terminal or right-click on the data file and unzip it on Windows
 4. Now that the data file has been unzipped, we must install the needed dependencies with "pip install -r requirements.txt" or "pip3 install -r requirements.txt", if pip doesn't work.
-5. Now run the code with "python main.py" or "python3 main.py" (Make sure python is already installed on the computer.
+5. Now run the code with "python main.py" or "python3 main.py" (Make sure Python is already installed on the computer.
 If it is not, you can download it at python.org)
 # Limitation and Future work
 # Acknowledgements